The Law in Plain English -

 Possession of Burglary Tools: F.S.
 810.06

 Need help?
-Read more about Burglary Defense Attorney Jason Cromey, Esq.
+Read more about Pensacola Burglary Attorney Jason Cromey, Esq.

 Possession of Burglary Tools - If someone is caught committing or attempting to commit a burglary or trespass they may have more problems on their hands than they realized.
 If that person is caught with a crowbar, bolt cutters, or other tool that could be used to commit a burglary or trespass then they could be facing an additional felony charge. § 810.06, Florida Statutes, lays out the elements of the crime of Possession of Burglary Tools: